Ummamali/nextstop/README.md

 - **LocalStorage**
   - Stores selected destinations persistently across sessions.
   - Ensures users don’t lose their data even after refreshing the page.

+## Features

+- **Select Destinations**
+  - Users can browse a list of destinations and click to select their favorites.
+  - Selected destinations are added to a separate section for easy tracking.
+  - The selection persists using LocalStorage, so choices remain even after a page refresh.

+- **Deselect Destinations**
+  - Users can remove a selected destination with a single click.
+  - The deselected destination disappears from the selected section instantly.
+  - Changes are saved in LocalStorage, ensuring a consistent experience across sessions.

+- **Modern UI & Responsive Design**
+  - Built with Tailwind CSS for a sleek and user-friendly interface.
+  - Fully responsive layout ensures smooth usability on all devices.

+- **Fast & Efficient Performance**
+  - Developed with React and Vite for optimal speed and performance.
+  - Instant updates with seamless state management for a smooth user experience.